AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 #### Security Implications

-\todo{tiling security implications -- tiling weaker than maximal simplex.}
+\bigtodo{tiling security implications -- tiling weaker than maximal simplex.}

 e.g. The leaf tiles in \autoref{fig:tiled-simplex-5-d2} have simplex-chains that are weaker than an equiv 20-chain simplex.
 The root tile has equiv security, tho.
 This is true even tho both systems have 20 simplex-chains total.